 Build up your endurance.
 Start out by exercising slowly, especially if you haven't been active for a while.
 This will allow your muscles to warm up.
 Gradually build up how hard, how long, and how often you exercise.
 Be careful though.
 Overdoing exercise increases the risk for injury.
 Listen to your body, and don't ignore any pain in your joints, ankles, feet, or legs.
 If you stretch before exercising, do so gently.
 Also, take plenty of time to stretch at the end of each session.
 This can help you become more flexible.

 Check with your healthcare provider before starting any new exercise program.
 This is especially important if you have been inactive for a while.
-It is also important if you have a chronic health problem like heart disease, diabetes, or obesity, or if you are at high risk for developing these problems.
+It is also important if you have a chronic health problem like heart disease, diabetes, or obesity, or if you are at high risk of developing these problems.
 If you have any chest pain or discomfort during exercise that goes away after you rest, call your healthcare provider right away.
 If your exercise-induced chest pain does not go away with rest, call 911.
 This can be a sign of heart disease and a heart attack.

 Make exercise a part of your life with these tips: